predict-development/Predict-Rich-Presence/README.md

 Installation
   1. Download the latest release from the Releases tab

-  2.Create a new folder named Predict-Rich-Presence anywhere in your resources folder
+  2. Create a new folder named Predict-Rich-Presence anywhere in your resources folder

-  4.Put the script files inside of this folder
+  4. Put the script files inside of this folder

-  5.Configure the script according to the config file.
+  5. Configure the script according to the config file.

-  6.Put ensure Predict-Rich-Presence at the bottom of your server.cfg
+  6. Put ensure Predict-Rich-Presence at the bottom of your server.cfg

-  7.Restart your server or start the resource through TxAdmin Updating
+  7. Restart your server or start the resource through TxAdmin Updating

-  8.Replace these files in your existing script folder:
+  8. Replace these files in your existing script folder:

 client.lua
 server.lua